reboot-dev/reboot-hello/README.md

 ### Front end

-To run the front end, open a separate terminal and do:
+Similar to the backend, the front end has dependencies that need to be installed before running it.
+Open a separate terminal/shell and do:
 ```shell
 cd web/
 npm install